 This chicken paprikash is a real comfort food meal.
 Strips of chicken in a creamy paprika sauce served with homemade tagliatelle.
 It's a great spicy pasta dish especially if you love creamy sauces!

 It's easy to make, comforting and delicious.
 I knew straightaway that I wanted to make it again.
+It's perfect as a comfort food pasta recipe that's ideal for midweek.
+You can use any kind of shop bought pasta, not just tagliatelle.
+It's a great creamy pasta recipe for an easy dinner.

 What ingredients do you need for chicken paprikash?